gbrian/codx-junior/README.md

 This will notify the system to process the mention and make the necessary changes or additions.

 ### Code generation
-Ofc... we are here for this :)
+Ofc... we are here for this :) so just press "code" button or use mentions to creat code

-### Codebase knowledge
-codx-junior uses RAG techniques to find revelant parts of the code for your tasks or giving support

-### Task managent
-codx-junior is task based.
-Create task and polish it with codx-junior until your are ready to generate code

-### Chat & Support
-Talk with codx-junior to learn about the code base, find ways to improve your code or learn new skills

-### Wiki
-Don't write more documentation, codx-junior will do for you

-### Personalize
-Define how do you want codx-junior to perform, code styling, ...

 ```           _                 _   _
           (_)               | | (_)